By Promod Puri

 A family man is always pure,

 Just like fragrance stays in flower,

 In the confronting history of Sikhism, its followers and subsequent Gurus faced extreme challenges not only to survive but upkeep the spirit and message of their founder, Guru Nanak Dev.

 Khushwant Singh writes:

 “There can be little doubt that the martyrdom of Guru Arjun in 1606 resulted in a radical change in the community outlook.
-Though its creed remained wedded to the Adi Granth, it was ready to defend itself by use of arms.
+Though its creed remained wedded to the Adi Granth, it was ready to defend itself with arms.
 Guru Arjun’s son, the sixth Guru, Har Gobind, raised a cavalry of horse riders.
 He built the Akal Takht facing the Harmandir as the seat of temporal power and came to be designated Miri Piri Da Malik (Lord of temporal and spiritual power).
-For some years he was imprisoned in Gwalior fort.
+For some years, he was imprisoned in Gwalior fort.
 The final transition came after the execution of the ninth Guru, Tegh Bahadur, in 1675.
-His son, Guru Gobind, justified the transition in a letter, Zafarnamah, said to have been addressed to Emperor Aurangzeb: When all other means have failed, it is righteous to draw the sword’.
+His son, Guru Gobind, justified the transition in a letter, Zafarnamah, said to have been addressed to Emperor Aurangzeb: When all other means have failed, it is righteous to draw the sword.
 Guru Gobind’s concept of God underwent a martial metamorphosis.”